 New projects should allow for a review of the provision.
 Plans should be provided to the University Fire Safety Officer who will advise on provision of equipment and position of signage.
-Revised details to be sent to ESS for inclusion on the maintenance asset register.
+Revised details to be sent to the University project manager/lead for inclusion on the maintenance asset register.

 INTERNAL/EXTERNAL SIGNAGE

-The University has an approved design and policy for internal and external directory and general signage which is to be used for new projects, this can be found on the ESS website.
+The University has an approved design and policy for internal and external directory and general signage which is to be used for new projects, this can be found on the Estates & Facilities website.

 The contractor shall only include statutory signage that complies with current legislation and matches any existing signage within the building.
 All other signage will be ordered direct by the University.